-We do require the client to direct Midwestern Securities to be the broker/dealer for their advisory transactions in managed accounts.
-Midwestern Securities considers the following factors before suggesting a particular brokerage firm to clients: the products offered, the level of service, and the ability to meet client needs.
-The President and Chief Compliance Officer, per FINRA rules that are incumbent on the broker/dealer's activities, must perform a quarterly assessment of the firm's "best execution" status for its clients, vis-à-vis other brokerage available.
+We require clients to direct brokerage orders to Midwestern Securities to execute, as broker/dealer, for their advisory transactions in managed accounts.
+Midwestern Securities remains responsible for ensuring that it is achieving "best execution" with the orders it executes.
+There it regularly and rigorously analyzes the quality of execution it achieves by performing a quarterly assessment of the firm's "best execution" status for its clients, vis-à-vis other brokerage available.
 In assessing the reasonableness of commissions, the firm compares various brokerage firm rates and advises clients of the best overall firm.
-In considering these parameters, this firm recommends use of Midwestern Securities Trading Company, LLC as the Broker/Dealer for the firm's Investment Advisory clients.
-Accounts introduced to third party money managers however do utilize other broker/dealers which is allowed by Midwestern Securities and disclosed to prospective account holders.
+Accounts introduced to third party money managers however may and do utilize other broker/dealers which is allowed by Midwestern Securities and disclosed to prospective account holders.